Death of Your Spouse

 Reputable consumer credit counselling services focus on educating their clients on their finances and try to enlighten them on the legal matters that may be entwined in their personal matters.
 Don’t be afraid to ask for help from a credit counselling agency or legal advisors.

 The more you educate yourself on your rights and the nuances of your personal financial circumstances the better off you will be in the long run.
 You certainly don’t want to be surprised or blindsided by debts that you are not prepared to pay.

 Here are some items that you should take into consideration:

 Are there any outstanding debts on any credit cards that you have co-signed?

 Some creditors may write off the debt acquired by a deceased customer, this is not the case if a co-applicant is on the account.
 If you are a co-applicant, then you will become exclusively responsible for the outstanding debt upon the death of your spouse.

 Remember that by law, creditors cannot close a joint account automatically.
 Many times the creditor will ask the surviving applicant to file for a new application.
 Based on the surviving applicant’s credit history, the creditor will decide if they want to extend credit to the surviving applicant or if they do not want to extend credit.

 Do you live in a community property province?

 Quebec is the only community property province in Canada.
-However, only spouses who married without contract before July 1, 1970 would be under a regime of community property.
+However, only spouses who married without a contract before July 1, 1970, would be under a regime of community property.
 (Source: www.cba.org)

 Tips to Help Avoid a Financial Crisis